when do you get university exam results

 Most universities in the UK have two exam seasons.
 The first is in January to mark the end of the first semester which runs from September to January.
 The second exam season is in the summer, and while the majority of universities all have exams in January, summer exams can vary from being between late April, May, June or even July depending on where you go to uni.
 The summer exam period marks the end of semester 2 which runs from February- June/July, depending on your university.

 If you fail an exam you will have the opportunity to resit it, and resits normally take place over the summer in August when universities have broken up for the summer holidays.
 The August resit exam period can be for both January and summer exams that need to be retaken.
+If you’re thinking about transferring universities then it’s worth reaching out to your course tutor or admissions department to find out how this affects when you receive your results.

 Why do I have to wait so long for my uni exam results?